generalentropy/visualartisan/content/posts/javascript-fundamentals.md

 ![javascript](/img/posts/javascript.jpg)

-I've come up with the idea of starting a series of articles on programming, specifically aimed at addressing the questions I encountered as a beginner on my JavaScript journey
+I've come up with the idea of starting a series of articles on programming, specifically aimed at addressing the questions I encountered as a beginner on my JavaScript journey.

 This includes things that might seem evident or trivial, but are not so obvious for a beginner.